Bent-corner Box with Hawk Design (Kitle)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-The wooden rectangular container is very small.
-Its sides are continuous and folded at the corners except for one that is secured with fiber ties.
+Small, rectangular bent-corner bowl with fluid engraving on all four sides.
+The sides are continuous and folded at the corners except for one that is secured with fiber ties.
 The bottom is sewn to the sides with light-colored ties (possibly cotton).
 It was originally covered with a natural resin varnish but from handling over time, much of it has rubbed off from its bulging sides.
-Overall, the box is stable and in good condition.
-Small bent-corner bowl with fluid engraving on all four sides.
-Condition is good.

 Peter NcNair 3/29/2005